 A buyer may claim against the seller for any injury, damage or loss caused by a product's non-compliance with contractual terms.
-Such terms may be express or implied.
-The terms implied into business-to-business contracts are set out in the Sale of Goods Act 1979 (SOGA).
+These terms may be express or implied.
+The terms implied into business-to-business contracts are set out in SOGA.
 The key implied terms are as follows:

-- the product supplied will be fit for purpose.13 If the buyer makes known to the seller (explicitly or implicitly) a particular purpose for which the product is being bought, the product must be reasonably fit for that purpose.
+- The product supplied will be fit for purpose.13 If the buyer makes known to the seller (explicitly or implicitly) a particular purpose for which the product is being bought, the product must be reasonably fit for that purpose.
 This is the case even if the purpose is not the normal use of the product.
-However, this term will not apply where the buyer does not rely, or it is unreasonable for him or her to rely, on the judgment of the seller in relation to the suitability of the product;
+However, this term will not apply where the buyer does not rely, or it is unreasonable for them to rely, on the judgement of the seller in relation to the suitability of the product.

-- a product sold by sample should be of the same quality as the sample that was supplied to the buyer.14 This requires goods to be free from any defects that would not have been apparent on a reasonable examination of the sample; and
+- A product sold by sample should be of the same quality as the sample that was supplied to the buyer.14 This requires goods to be free from any defects that would not have been apparent on a reasonable examination of the sample.

-In a business-to-business contract, a party can exclude or restrict liability for any of the SOGA-implied terms, provided that it does so consistently with the Unfair Contract Terms Act 1977.16 The terms implied into business-to-consumer contracts are set out in the Consumer Rights Act 2015 (CRA).
+In a business-to-business contract, a party can exclude or restrict liability for any of the SOGA-implied terms, provided that it does so consistently with the Unfair Contract Terms Act 1977.16 The terms implied into business-to-consumer contracts are set out in the CRA.
 The key implied terms of the CRA mirror those set out in SOGA: